dhcmrlchtdj/hematite/book/a-little-schemer.md

 基础概念

 - atom
+- list
-- list / null (empty list)
+- null, empty list
 - car / cdr / cons
 - null?
-- atom? (and (not pair?) (not null?))
+- atom?, (and (not pair?) (not null?))
 - eq?

 ---

 ### the law of car
-the primitive car is defined only for non-empty lists.
+the primitive `car` is defined only for non-empty lists.

 ### the law of cdr
-the primitive cdr is defined only for non-empty lists. the cdr of any non-empty list is always another list.
+the primitive `cdr` is defined only for non-empty lists. the cdr of any non-empty list is always another list.

 ### the law of cons
-the primitive cons takes two arguments. the second argument to cons must be a list. the result is a list.
+the primitive `cons` takes two arguments. the second argument to cons must be a list. the result is a list.

 ### the law of null?
-the primitive null? is defined only for lists.
+the primitive `null?` is defined only for lists.

 ### the law of eq?
-the primitive eq? takes two arguments. each must be a non-numric atom.
+the primitive `eq?` takes two arguments. each must be a non-numric atom.

 ---